chris-demello/chris-demello.github.io/README.md

 ## Enhancement Three: Databases

-The artifact selected for the databases enhancement is the same Weight Tracker mobile application that was originally developed in CS 360: Mobile Architecture and Programming back in December 2024.
+The artifact selected for the databases enhancement is the same Weight Tracker mobile application as mentioned above.
 This application stores user credentials, daily weight entries, and goal weight data using a local SQLite database through Android Studio’s Room library.
 In its original form, the database design was functional but simple, relying on basic table structures and queries that did not fully leverage relational database principles or advanced query capabilities.
 For this enhancement, the artifact was expanded to improve database design, optimize query performance, and help support analytical features on the dashboard.
 These changes were implemented as part of the CS499 category three enhancement process to increase the technical and professional quality of the application.

 This artifact was selected because it offered a good opportunity to demonstrate database skills that can be applied in software development.
 The enhancement focused on redesigning the schema to enforce relational integrity through foreign keys, normalizing tables to separate user, weight-entry, and goal-related data, and adding database indexes on frequently queried fields, such as userId and date.
 These changes improved query efficiency and scalability as the dataset grew larger.
 In addition, advanced aggregation queries were introduced to compute analytical metrics, such as total weight change and body mass index (BMI), which are displayed on the dashboard screen.
 Parameterized queries were used through the Room DAOs.
 This prevents SQL injection and ensures secure data handling.
 All of these improvements showcase skills in relational database design, indexing strategies, complex function aggregation, and secure query implementation, which are essential for data-driven applications.